The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 12. 1139 AD Pope Innocent II goes further and decrees all priestly marriages void.

-Aside from the impossibility of a church man or office voiding a marriage blessed by God and consumated by the parties (what God has joined let no man put asunder), again celibacy implies a separate or hierarchical priestly-laity divide (Ibid John Oakes, evidenceforchristianity.org).
+It is not only patently impossible for a church man or office to void a marriage blessed by God and consumated by the parties to the marriage- for what God has joined let no man put asunder.
+Again celibacy implies and guarantees a separate or hierarchical priestly-laity divide (Ibid John Oakes, evidenceforchristianity.org).
+This is further Nicolaitanism.

-Thus, we see another boundless Church decree, in the area of sexuality, made without respect to scripture.
+Thus, we see another boundless Church decree, in the area of sexuality, made without respect to scripture for the purposes of Nicolaitan control.

-Again, a celibate priesthood also gives the idea of the lay people necessarily being passive, easier to manage.
+Again, a celibate priesthood also gives the idea of the lay people necessarily being passive and thus easier to manage.

 Let the "priests" do it- it's their job."
 This is Nicolaitanism.